Rohitsakhalkar/Hawks_Media_Player/README.md

 <h1 text-align=center;>🎵 Hawks Music Player</h1>

-A responsive and themeable music player built using HTML, CSS, and JavaScript, with LocalStorage for playlist management and a smooth user experience.
-Designed for the web, Hawks Music Player gives users the freedom to create playlists, switch themes, and enjoy a clean music interface — all without backend dependencies (yet 😉).
+<h3>A responsive and themeable music player built using HTML, CSS, and JavaScript, with LocalStorage for playlist management and a smooth user experience.
+Designed for the web, Hawks Music Player gives users the freedom to create playlists, switch themes, and enjoy a clean music interface — all without backend dependencies (yet 😉).</h3>

-🚀 Features
+<h1 text-align=center;>🚀 Features </h1>

-🎧 Add & Manage Playlists using LocalStorage
+<h3>🎧 Add & Manage Playlists using LocalStorage

 🎨 Multiple Themes (Dark, Light, Default)